cloud-gov/cg-site/content/overview/security/for-assessors.md

 ### Security updates

 When a new security update is available for one of cloud.gov's underlying technologies, we update the relevant buildpacks.
 These changes don't take effect on individual apps until the apps are restaged, though.
-You know your apps better than we do, and we prefer to minimize surprises, so your dev team is responsible for restaging your app(s).
+Customers know their apps best, and we prefer to minimize surprises, so the customer's dev team is responsible for restaging their own app(s).
 For more information, see the [app maintenance documentation](https://cloud.gov/docs/getting-started/app-maintenance/).

 ### Encryption